GitFlow-Yogesh/dsa-java-solutions/arrays/basics/README.md

 ### Algo Covered
 Reverse Algo =>used when => u want to rotate the array by k times.<br>
-Moore’s Voting Algorithm => used when => To find the major element in array which appears more than n/2 times
+Moore’s Voting Algorithm => used when => To find the major element in array which appears more than n/2 times Sliding window approach = sum with k(only if array has positive element) ,